mowito/mowito_amd64/docs/source/how_to_use_turtlebot.rst

                   and use it move the robot around

-                  1.2. **Navigation, by giving goals through the rviz**:

-                        ``roslaunch mowito_turtlebot sim_navigation_with_no_map.launch``

-                  on rviz, give goals on the map, and the robot will move autnomously while creating the map

-                  1.3. **Autonomous goal selection ,throuh Exploration**:

-                        ``roslaunch mowito_turtlebot sim_mw_mapping_with_explore.launch``

-                  on rviz you can see the robot automatically moving and exploring the area

-            2. Once you are done creating the map on rviz, save the map on a new terminal exeute the following:
+            2. While moving the robot is simultaneously creating the map too.
+In order to save the map, on a new terminal exeute the following:

                         ``cd && rosrun map_server map_saver -f mymap``